Swaying or Rhythmic Rocking

 Troubleshooting

 "I feel dizzy or unsteady": Slow down the movement, sit down, or try smaller motions.
-Dizziness usually indicates moving too quickly or too broadly.
+Dizziness usually indicates moving too quickly or too broadly for your current vestibular sensitivity.

 "I feel silly or self-conscious": Remember this is a scientifically-backed technique used in professional therapy settings.
-Start with very subtle movements in private until you build confidence.
+Start with very subtle movements in private until you build confidence with the practice.

 "My mind won't stop racing": This is common initially.
-Don't fight the thoughts—simply notice them and gently return attention to the physical sensations of movement.
+Don't fight the thoughts—simply notice them and gently return attention to the physical sensations of movement as your nervous system gradually settles.

 "I don't feel anything": Some people need more practice to notice subtle changes.
-Try extending the practice to 5-7 minutes or combining with deep breathing.
+Try extending the practice to 5-7 minutes or combining with deep breathing to enhance the effects.

 "I feel more agitated": Occasionally, movement can initially increase awareness of tension.
-Continue gently—often the agitation passes within 1-2 minutes as your nervous system adjusts.
+Continue gently—often the agitation passes within 1-2 minutes as your nervous system adjusts to the new rhythm.

 Frequently asked questions